JunieClient/JunieClient/README.md

-How to Use
+How to Use:
-Download and import the pack into your Minecraft Bedrock world.
+Download and import v5.41 of JunieClient into your Minecraft Bedrock world.

 Make sure Experimental Gameplay features are enabled, required by the script. (toggle BETA API on!)